-- (1) Annual General Meeting of Shareholders: held once a year; chaired by the President & CEO; in addition to the Annual General Meeting of Shareholders, we also provide other opportunities for our Directors (including Outside), Auditors (including Outside) and executive officers to engage in direct dialogue with shareholders to achieve sustainable growth and increase corporate value over the medium to long term. - (2) Financial results briefings for analysts and institutional investors: held twice a year; the President & CEO holds briefings, after the announcement of second quarter financial results, and after the announcement of full-year financial results. - (3) One-on-one meetings with institutional investors: held every quarter.
-In addition to one-on-one meetings by IR staff, the Directors held 18 dialogues with 13 companies in the fiscal year ended March 31, 2024.
-By domestic and overseas, 10 domestic companies and 3 overseas companies included fund managers and analysts from each company. - (4) Company website: we publish various IR materials on the Company website, including financial results briefings, financial statements, notices of annual general meeting of shareholders, timely disclosure materials, press releases, annual reports, and corporate reports, etc. - (5) As part of SR activities, Directors engage in constructive dialogue with fund managers of domestic institutional investors that hold the Company's shares, departments in charge of ESG, and departments in charge of exercising voting rights.
-In the fiscal year ending March 31, 2024, Directors held 5 dialogues.
+- (1) Annual General Meeting of Shareholders: held once a year; chaired by the President & CEO; in addition to the Annual General Meeting of Shareholders, we also provide other opportunities for our Directors (including Outside), Auditors (including Outside) and executive officers to engage in direct dialogue with shareholders to achieve sustainable growth and increase corporate value over the medium to long term. - (2) Financial results briefings for analysts and institutional investors: held twice a year; the President & CEO and Vice President & COO hold briefings, after the announcement of second quarter financial results, and after the announcement of full-year financial results. - (3) One-on-one meetings with institutional investors: held every quarter.
+In addition to one-on-one meetings by IR staff, the Directors held 26 dialogues with 25 companies in the fiscal year ended March 31, 2025.
+By domestic and overseas, 14 domestic companies and 11 overseas companies included fund managers and analysts from each company. - (4) Company website: we publish various IR materials on the Company website, including financial results briefings, financial statements, notices of annual general meeting of shareholders, timely disclosure materials, press releases, annual reports, and corporate reports, etc. - (5) As part of SR activities, Directors engage in constructive dialogue with fund managers of domestic institutional investors that hold the Company's shares, departments in charge of ESG, and departments in charge of exercising voting rights.
+In the fiscal year ending March 31, 2025, Directors held 6 dialogues.

-In order to promote the sharing and effective use of information, including feedback, etc. gained via dialogue with shareholders, the IR Officer or the IR Department report this information as necessary to the President & CEO, to the Board of Directors, and to relevant departments.
-As a result of the dialogue, we have decided to continue to pay dividends in excess of the dividend payout ratio, which is our guideline for returning profits to shareholders through dividends for the fiscal year ending March 31, 2024.
+In order to promote the sharing and effective use of information, including feedback, etc. gained via dialogue with shareholders, the IR Department reports this information as necessary to the President & CEO, to the Board of Directors, and to relevant departments.
+As a result of the dialogue, we have implemented measures such as explaining the reasons why the skills listed in the skill matrix are necessary for our company, disclosing a list of executive officers, and clarifying the compensation structure ratio and incentive logic for management indicators.